 But then... pandemic struck and put the project on a hiatus that would extend until 2023, due to lots of personal turmoil and technical difficulties.
 Work on the next proper album was also interrupted and put on hold until further notice.

-In May 2023, though, The Kiss That Took A Trip resurfaces with a new release: Hold Music, a straight-to-the-point digital EP that finds its ground in melody and (yes, this time it’s an accurate word) electronics.
+In May 2023, though, The Kiss That Took A Trip resurfaced with a new release: Hold Music, a straight-to-the-point digital EP that finds its ground in melody and (yes, this time it’s an accurate word) electronics.
 Four vital tracks that get the job of waking up from hibernation done.
-At present, The Kiss has regained momentum and resumed work on Victims of the avantgarde, the fourth album, that is projected for an April 2024 release.
+At present, The Kiss has regained momentum and just released Victims of the avantgarde, the fourth album, an enormous step up in many ways.

 Regarding ideology, The Kiss That Took A Trip operates on a “pay only if you wish” policy and stands for free music and Creative Commons licensing.